+1 Recruitment and appointment

+1.1 Declarations

-- 1 Recruitment and appointment - 1.1 Declarations - a.
-The Council will require any candidate for appointment as an employee to state in writing whether they have any connections to an existing Member or employee of the Council or of the spouse or partner of such persons. - b.
-A candidate who does not disclose such a relationship may be disqualified from consideration, and if appointed, may be liable to dismissal. - c.
-Every member and officer of the Council will inform the Head of Service concerned when they become aware of an application by a relative. - d.
-No candidate connected to a Member or an officer will be appointed without the authority of the Head of Paid Service or an officer nominated by them. - 1.2 Seeking support for appointment - a.
-The Council will disqualify any applicant who directly or indirectly seeks the support of any Member for any appointment with the Council.
-The content of this paragraph will be included in any recruitment information. - 2 Recruitment of Head of Paid Service and Chief Officers - 2.1 For the purposes of these rules, the term "Chief Officers" shall mean the Chief Executive and the Directors. - 2.2 Where the Council proposes to appoint a chief officer and it is not proposed that the appointment be made exclusively from among existing officers, the Council will: - a.
-Draw up a statement specifying the duties of the officer concerned and any qualifications or qualities to be sought in the person to be appointed; and - b.
-Make arrangements for the post to be advertised in such a way as is likely to bring it to the attention of persons who are qualified to apply for it. - 3 Appointment of Chief Executive - 3.1 Before an offer of appointment is made, Council will be required to approve the appointment of the Head of Paid Service following the recommendation of the Appointments Panel. - 4 Appointment of Directors - 4.1 The Appointments Panel will appoint Directors.
+- a The Council will require any candidate for appointment as an employee to state in writing whether they have any connections to an existing Councillor or employee of the Council or of the spouse or partner of such persons. - b A candidate who does not disclose such a relationship may be disqualified from consideration, and if appointed, may be liable to dismissal. - c Every councillor and officer of the Council will inform the Service Lead concerned when they become aware of an application by a relative. - d No candidate connected to a Councillor, or an officer will be appointed without the authority of the Head of Paid Service or an officer nominated by them.

+1.2 Seeking support for appointment

+a The Council will disqualify any applicant who directly or indirectly seeks the support of any Councillor for any appointment with the Council.
+The content of this paragraph will be included in any recruitment information.

+2 Recruitment of Head of Paid Service and Chief Officers

+- 2.1 For the purposes of these rules, the term "Chief Officers" shall mean the Chief Executive and the Strategic Directors, Director (Legal) and Director (Finance). - 2.2 Where the Council proposes to appoint a chief officer and it is not proposed that the appointment be made exclusively from among existing officers, the Council will: - a Draw up a statement specifying the duties of the officer concerned and any qualifications or qualities to be sought in the person to be appointed; and - b Make arrangements for the post to be advertised in such a way as is likely to bring it to the attention of persons who are qualified to apply for it.

+3 Appointment of Chief Executive

+3.1 Before an offer of appointment is made, Full Council will be required to approve the appointment of the Head of Paid Service following the recommendation of the Appointments Panel.

+4 Appointment of Directors

+- 4.1 The Appointments Panel will appoint Strategic Directors, Director (Legal) and Director (Finance). - 4.2 An offer of employment to the roles in 4.1 above shall only be made where no well-founded objection from any Member of Cabinet has been received.

+5 Other Appointments

+Officers below Chief Officer.